18F/guides-template/pages/new-page.md

 **The '`/`' at the end of the `permalink:` attribute is important!** It ensures the page is generated as `{{ page.permalink }}index.html`.
-Without it, it would be generated as
+Without it, the pages generates as
 `{{ page.permalink | remove_first: '/' | replace:'/','.'}}html`.

-## Links to other pages within the guide
+## Link to other pages within the guide

-Every link to another page within the same guide _must_ be prefixed with `{% raw %}{{ site.baseurl }}{% endraw %}`.
-For example, this link to [Adding images]({{ site.baseurl }}/adding-images/) appears in the Markdown source as:
+Every link to another page _must_ be prefixed with
+`{% raw %}{{ site.baseurl }}{% endraw %}`.
+For example,
+this link to [Adding images]({{ site.baseurl }}/adding-images/) appears in the Markdown source as: